 About the Webinar

-Attempts to exclude people who use substances from facilities, or exclude substance use from the visibility of staff, has failed to dissuade substance use, and instead pushes people to use in alone, and in unsafe environments.
-Episodic Overdose Prevention Services (e-OPS) is a service or intervention that health care and social service providers (anyone from paramedics to peer supports) can offer on an as needed basis, in anytime and anywhere overdoses may occur.
-Emily Sollows, from the BC Center for Disease Control (BCCDC) will outline the ethical and professional obligation to reduce preventable deaths caused by the toxic drug supply, while we wait for a safer and more regulated drug supply.
+Attempts to exclude people who use substances from facilities, or prevent substance use from being seen by staff, have failed to dissuade people from using and have instead pushed them to use alone.
+Episodic Overdose Prevention Services (e-OPS) are services or interventions that healthcare and social service providers (anyone from paramedics to peer supporters) can offer on an as-needed basis, anytime and anywhere overdoses occur.

-Shannon Riley from VCH and Kali-olt Sedgemore from VCH, Portland Hotel Society and The Coalition of Peers Dismantling the Drug War have presented many times together on the topic of ‘Saving Lives, Safer Washrooms.’
-They will join Emily to echo the responsibility to provide basic needs for safer drug consumption and enhancing safety for people who are using alone in public spaces.
-Together they will shed light on the desperate need for safer public washrooms, misconceptions about drug use in public washrooms, and offer a check-list to implement safety changes in your workplace or community space.
-Both the general public and service providers can help to make these spaces safer for everyone, keep community members safe while decreasing the burden on washroom management.
+Joining the webinar is Shannon Riley from VCH and Kali-olt Sedgemore from VCH, Portland Hotel Society (PHS) Community Services Society and The Coalition of Peers Dismantling the Drug War, presenting on ‘Saving Lives, Safer Washrooms.’
+They echo Emily’s sentiments regarding the urgency to provide basic needs for safer drug consumption and enhance safety for people who use alone.
+Together they shed light on the need for safer public washrooms and misconceptions about public drug use, and offer a checklist to implement safety changes in workplaces or community spaces.

-This webinar will feature an interactive fireside chat format, that encourages the audience to follow the discussion and ask questions along the way.
-Join us as we learn about unique approaches to e-OPS and public washroom safety, and leave with new strategies to help to de-stigmatize substance use in public washrooms and help to save the lives of vulnerable populations in your communities.
+This webinar features an interactive fireside chat format, that encouraged the audience to follow the discussion and ask questions along the way.
+Learn about unique approaches to e-OPS and public washroom safety, and leave with new strategies to help to de-stigmatize substance use in public washrooms and help to save the lives of vulnerable populations in your communities.
 All overdose deaths are preventable!